-Impact: In infested areas, this beetle has killed millions of ash trees and has led to major efforts by state and local officials to limit its spread through strict quarantines and fines for the movement of wood, especially firewood, out of infested areas.
-The emerald ash borer has now expanded info 26 states, including Texas, as well as 5 Canadian provinces.
+Impact: In infested areas, this beetle has killed hundreds of millions of ash trees and has led to major efforts by state and local officials to limit its spread through strict quarantines and fines for the movement of wood, especially firewood, out of infested areas.
+The emerald ash borer has now (2020) expanded info 35 states, including Texas, as well as 5 Canadian provinces.
 In Texas, it was discovered in traps deployed in northeastern Texas in 2016.
 Adult individuals have been found in Bowie, Cass and Marion Counties and infestations have been found in Denton, Harrison and Tarrant Counties (2020).

 View More Pictures